 In addition, the available PGS technology, called fluorescent in-situ hybridization (FISH), was inadequate because it could only screen 9 out of the 24 chromosomes, leaving large room for error.
 Studies have found that up to 25% of embryos that tested normal with FISH turned out to be abnormal when all chromosomes were analyzed using the new test.

 Embryo biopsy can now be performed at the blastocyst stage (at day 5 or later) when the cells that would become the placenta (the trophectoderm layer) can be clearly distinguished from cells destined to become the embryo (the inner cell mass).

-Under the microscope, a laser is used to drill an opening the outer shell of the embryo several cells from the trophectoderm layer are extracted without touching the inner cell mass and sent for analysis.
+Under the microscope a laser is used to drill an opening in the outer shell of the embryo.
+Several cells from the trophectoderm layer are extracted without touching the inner cell mass and sent for analysis.
 The embryo is subsequently flash frozen by vitrification until the results are known.
 Normal embryos are then thawed and transferred in a future cycle.

 1. Women with advanced age (35 or older)

 3. Patients with multiple IVF failures

 5. Patients who wish to be screened for specific genetic diseases